sophiemiddleton/pyfitter/py-fitter/README.md

 ### Signal Momentum (CE) Shape Characteristics

-Susan Dittmer has carried out detailed work to parameterize the signal shape, taking into account resolution (i.e. reconstructed shape).
+Detailed work has been carried out to parameterize the signal shape, taking into account resolution (i.e. reconstructed shape).
 Her work can be found in our meeting slides archive: https://drive.google.com/drive/u/0/folders/12jnMJh-Hg7eg-WNqawPMq2lZ15e9xwQB

 A number of possible signal shapes can be considered: